appbead/webkit-wiki/Building-QtWebKit-on-Linux.md

 ### Installation

-If you wish to install it globally (usually on `/usr/local`), you may then run the following command:
+Currently you have to install QtWebKit in order to build your applications against it.
+Run the following command:

+    cd build/qt/Release && sudo make install

+or if you build with `ninja` (default behavior of `build-webkit`, if `ninja` is installed):

     cd build/qt/Release && sudo ninja install